VictoriaMetrics/VictoriaMetrics/docs/vmbackup.md

     iam.gke.io/gcp-service-account: {sa_name}@{project_name}.iam.gserviceaccount.com
 ```
 And [configure pod to use service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/).
-After this `vmbackup` and `vmbackupmanager` will automatically use Workload Identity for servicpe account in order to obtain credentials.
+After this `vmbackup` and `vmbackupmanager` will automatically use Workload Identity for service account in order to obtain credentials.

 ### Using custom S3 endpoint